Immich.app and Nextcloud integration for a perfect media viewing and face recognition/classification experience

 volumes:

-- /var/www/nextcloud/data/files-external:/usr/src/app/upload # Mount auf files-external
+- /var/www/nextcloud/data/files-external:/usr/src/app/upload # Mount auf files-external, adjust this to your own path.

 - /etc/localtime:/etc/localtime:ro